-The law provides that legal entities that own full property rights, bare ownership or usufruct property in Greece must pay an annual special property tax at 15%, and sets out a number of exemptions related mainly to the nature of the activity of the legal persons.
-An exemption is provided for companies that have their headguarters in Greece or another EU country and are usually S.A.s with shares registered to individuals or owned by declared individuals with a tax registration number in Greece, or limited liability companies, if the shares are owned by individuals or if the company declares the ultimate individual owners of their shares, provided that these individuals have a tax registration number in Greece.
+The law provides that legal entities that have full property rights, bare ownership or usufruct property in Greece must pay an annual special property tax at 15% and sets out a number of exemptions related mainly to the nature of the activity of the legal persons.
+An exemption is provided for companies that have their headquarters in Greece or another EU country and are usually SAs with shares registered to individuals or owned by declared individuals with a tax registration number in Greece, or limited liability companies, if the shares are owned by individuals or if the company declares the ultimate individual owners of its shares, provided that these individuals have a tax registration number in Greece.